matthewvcarey1/rangesum/README.md

 ## Assumptions

-I have assumed that all the ranges start at 0 that this function will sum.
-This is what the output of range(number) outputs.
+I have assumed that all the ranges are indeed series of integers.